wind quintet, left to right: R. James Whipple, Renate Sakins, Barbara O’Brien, David Lintz, and Jack Howell

 ALIX REINHARDT is currently the second clarinetist of the Wheeling Symphony and Canton Symphony.
 She has performed with many other orchestras and organizations, including Opera Cleveland, Pittsburgh Opera, Pittsburgh Ballet, Akron Symphony, Youngstown Symphony, Erie Philharmonic, Charleston Symphony (SC), Richmond Symphony, Roanoke Symphony and South Bend Symphony.
 Other engagements include a chamber music and solo recital in Pecs, Hungary, and most recently, a school concert tour in the Fukui Prefecture, Japan.
 Alix spends a great deal of time teaching as well as performing.
 She has held teaching positions at Seton Hill University and The University of Akron.
 She maintains a private teaching studio in her home of Cleveland.
 Her primary teachers included James Campbell and Robert Riseling, and she earned her Bachelor of Music degree from Indiana University at Bloomington and her Master of Music degree from the University of Western Ontario.
 In her spare time, Alix can be found making pottery.

 DAVID LINTZ returned from Europe in 1999,where he had served as principal horn with the Symphony Orchestra of St. Gallen, Switzerland for twelve years, and with the Landestheater Orchestra Detmold, in Germany, for 2 years prior to that.
 David joined the Renaissance City Winds in 2000, and is principal horn with the Pittsburgh Ballet Orchestra and The Orchestra of the Alleghenies.
 He is also currently a member of the Pittsburgh Opera Orchestra, The Civic Light Opera Orchestra, a Sub with the Pittsburgh Symphony, and often performs with the River City Brass Band and the Wheeling, Westmoreland, and Youngstown Symphonies.
 He can be heard performing with many Traveling Broadway shows that come through Pittsburgh, such as the Lion King, Wicked, or Mary Poppins.
 In addition to being a faculty member at Seton Hill University, Washington and Jefferson University, and for the Carnegie Mellon summer pre-college program, he has performed at various music festivals such as the Sunflower Festival in Topeka, the Colorado Music Festival in Boulder, Colorado, and the Scotia Festival in Canada.
 Studies include a Bachelor of Music from New England Conservatory and a Soloist Diploma from the Lucerne Conservatory in Switzerland.
 Other activities learned in Switzerland include snowboarding and speaking German.
-Through the International Institute for Arts and Launguages, Mr. Lintz offers a German instruction class titled “German through Music.”
+Through the International Institute for Arts and Languages, Mr. Lintz offers a German instruction class titled “German through Music.”

 R. JAMES WHIPPLE, bassoonist and composer, was a founding member of the Winds in 1975, and has served as Artistic Director since 1978.
 He has recorded with CRI, New World Records, Centaur, Elan, Sony, and Serenus, and was Principal Bassoon with the Pittsburgh Ballet Orchestra for fourteen seasons.
-He also plays Baroque bassoon with three early-music ensembles.
+He has also played Baroque bassoon with three early-music ensembles.
 Mr. Whipple is an active composer and arranger, with many works performed, published, and broadcast in the United States, Europe, and Canada.
 His catalog includes pieces for chorus, piano and organ, as well as many different chamber ensembles.
 Many of his compositions and most of his arrangements have been written specifically for the Renaissance City Winds.
 Together with Efraín Amaya, he was awarded Meet The Composer’s Pittsburgh New Residency grant from 2001-2005.
 His Concertino for An Autumn Mood – for solo bassoon, strings, and harp – was recorded by the Czech Radio Orchestra under the direction of Gerard Schwarz for the MMC label.
 Currently Coordinator of Chamber Music and Artist Lecturer in Music Theory at Carnegie Mellon University – specializing in counterpoint – and Lecturer in Humanities at Carlow University, Mr. Whipple has also taught at Slippery Rock University, West Virginia University, and the Chamber Music Conference of the East at Bennington College.
 Besides music, his passions include hiking, American history, and model railroading in S scale; he has been asked to give a number of clinics for national and regional conventions of the National Model Railroad Association and the National Association of S Gaugers, of which he is currently Executive Vice President.